LanceBBongon/Vanilla-Javascript-MVVC/README.md

 #Set-up and naming conventions, and getting organised.

 The whole reason of a programming paradigm such MVC is to ensure that we got a project that can be maintained and scaled.
+So, getting organised is the first step in order to get the project off the ground.

-##Creating the project.
+##Creating the project's initial files and folder.
 To create the project, several folders need to be created.

-- Step 1) Create a folder that will contain the project's files.
+- Step 1) Create a folder that will contain all the project's files, and folder.

-- Step 2) Inside the folder you have created, create the following folders.
+- Step 2) Inside the folder you have created, create the following folders:
-&nbsp; - applet folder ~ this folder will contain all the features of the program.
+    - applet ~ this folder will contain all the features of the program.
 This is where a lot of the MVC stuff happens.
-&nbsp; - libs folder ~ this folder will contain all external libraries. (i.e Bootstrap) &nbsp; - css folder
+    - libs ~ this folder will contain all external libraries. (i.e Bootstrap)
+    - css folder ~ this folder contains all the CSS files.

 - Step 3) Inside the project folder create the following files.
-&nbsp; - index.html
+    - index.html

 <pre>